Vero: An Open RL Recipe for General Visual Reasoning: Evaluation Details

 \section{Evaluation Details}

 We use two decoding setups depending on the model trained.
 Qwen2.5-VL and MiMo-VL trained models follow the Qwen2.5-VL~\citep{qwen25vl} recommended decoding setup.
 Qwen3-VL trained models follow the decoding setup reported in the Qwen3-VL report~\citep{qwen3vl}.
 In both cases, evaluation uses one sampled decode per example.
 Tables~\ref{tab:eval-inference-settings-qwen25} and \ref{tab:eval-inference-settings-qwen3} summarize the model-family-specific sampling parameters and the shared runtime settings.
 We use Qwen3-32B with thinking disabled as the evaluation LLM judge when an LLM judge is required.
 For benchmarks requiring a VLM judge, we use Qwen3-VL-32B-Instruct.
 For judges, we use sampling parameters set to Temperature=0.7, TopP=0.8, TopK=20, and MinP=0.
+In the main results table, \model{} variants are reported as Avg@5 with SEM across runs.
+Baseline scores are single reported or evaluated values unless otherwise indicated.

 \paragraph{Benchmark-specific choices.} We use the Standard and Vision splits of MMMU-Pro and MathVista$_{testmini}$, the English subset of SimpleVQA, and GameQA$_{Lite}$, where $Lite$ denotes sampling 2,633 examples.
 For AerialVG, we report mean IoU.
 For MM-MTBench, we rescale to a 0 to 100 scale using $\text{score}_{100} = 100 \cdot (x - 1) / 9$.
 For VisualProbe, we report the average of easy, medium, and hard subsets.